jcheung611-byte/AI_mental_health/PRODUCT_ROADMAP_11.29.md

 ## 💭 PRODUCT PHILOSOPHY

+### The Mindset (Nov 29, 2025):
+> "This is my working prototype.
+I'm gathering puzzle pieces - coloring them in and organizing them first, then I'll put them all together.
+Backend works first, then design.
+This is long-term, and that's exciting!"

+**Key Insight:**
+This isn't a finished product.
+This is a fun, exciting work in progress.
+It doesn't need to look like ChatGPT yet.
+It just needs to WORK.
+The point is to build puzzle pieces that function, then assemble them into something beautiful later.

+**Permission granted to:**
+- Have ugly code (refactor later)
+- Have basic UI (design later)
+- Have bugs (fix later)
+- Take weeks/months (it's a journey!)
+- Be a work in progress (always!)

 ### Build Philosophy:
 > "Make it work, make it good, make it pretty"

 **Not:** Pretty → Good → Working
 **Yes:** Working → Good → Pretty

+Each "puzzle piece" works independently first.
+Then we assemble them.
+Then we polish the frame.

 ### Feature Philosophy:
 > "Baseline features first, cherries on top later"